When Do LLMs Admit Their Mistakes? Understanding The Role Of Model Belief In Retraction: Introduction

-Finally, we show that the connection between the model's belief and retraction holds for supervised fine-tuning (SFT).
-We fine-tune the model to retract wrong answers while maintaining commitment to correct ones.
-Consistent with prior work \citep{DBLP:conf/iclr/PrakashSHBB24,DBLP:journals/corr/abs-2408-16293,DBLP:journals/corr/abs-2501-19393}, we observe that straightforward SFT substantially improves in-distribution retraction performance: the model retracts more incorrect answers while still committing to correct ones.
-Beyond prior results, we demonstrate that the original belief direction continues to regulate retraction behavior.
+Finally, we show that supervised fine-tuning (SFT) leverages this same connection between the model's belief and retraction to improve model behavior.
+We fine-tune the model to retract wrong answers and commit to correct ones; the model learns to adopt this desired behavior on in-distribution test data, consistent with prior work \citep{DBLP:conf/iclr/PrakashSHBB24,DBLP:journals/corr/abs-2408-16293,DBLP:journals/corr/abs-2501-19393}.
+We additionally find that the original belief direction continues to regulate retraction behavior.
 By probing the fine-tuned models, we show that SFT works by aligning the model's internal belief more closely with factual correctness, leading to more accurate retraction decisions.
 This bridges mechanistic interpretability with training-based approaches, strengthening the robustness and generality of our findings.

 To summarize, our contributions are as follows: (1) We construct model-specific testbeds to evaluate an LLM's retraction performance, and show that current LLMs can retract but do so only rarely.
 (2) We uncover a connection between a model's internal belief and its external retraction behavior, and identify the underlying mechanism that governs this behavior.
 (3) We demonstrate that the causal influence of internal beliefs on retraction generalizes to supervised fine-tuned models, where more accurate beliefs lead to improved retraction performance.
+Code and data are available at \url{https://github.com/ayyyq/llm-retraction}.